 The Fitbit Versa is a cheaper alternative to the company’s flagship Ionic smartwatch, which was its most expensive wearable to date when it was released in late 2017.

-The Fitbit Versa is available for pre-order now in silver, black or rose gold as well as several watch strap color combinations, with global retail availability coming sometime in mid-April.
+The Fitbit Versa is available in silver, black or rose gold as well as several watch strap color combinations.

 - New, more accessible ‘squircle’ design